GTM go-to-market plan

 Most partnerships languish (85% – 90% of them).
 They start out with the best of intentions but then fade away as daily pressures mount.
 There are simply too many things to do for everyone – marketing, sales, account managers, and practice/product teams.

-So, as much as we want to “just get out there and sell”, without a plan to guide execution towards the north star, reality sets in in as little as a few days.
+So, as much as we want to “just get out there and sell”, without a plan to guide execution towards the north star, reality sets in in as little as a few weeks.

 In the partnership maturity model, I had outlined 4 key pillars of partner GTM success.